-Greece had some assistance from Britain in the 1940s and their vehicles were allocated a seprate plate format, of which we only have this glimpse…….British Mission Any ideas?
+Greece had some assistance from Britain in the 1940s and their vehicles were allocated a separate plate format, of which we only have this glimpse…….British Mission Any ideas?

-(GR V 5319 — And an unknown Greek type, which has a coloured ‘V’ painted over a GB-style pressed-alloy plate CN 5319.
-That could have been Kitts and Nevis, but much too high a serial, or Ceylon – but it was too early to have been part of the CE/CE/CY/CL/CN series there.
+(GR Query – V 5319 — And an unknown Greek type, which has a coloured ‘V’ painted over a GB-style pressed-alloy plate CN 5319.
+(The CN could have been from Kitts and Nevis, but is much too high a serial, or from Ceylon – but it was too early to have been part of the CE/CE/CY/CL/CN series there.)

 That leaves 1932 Gateshead (GB), and it could be possible, as the car could well be of that vintage.
 Might the V be a tax-exempt Visitor sign, for what we now deem Foreign Resident?